akaron/kubernetes-packer/README.md

 The purpose is to use Vagrant and ansible to deploy a two node k8s cluster in local machine.
 Once the cluster is ready, one can follow instructions in [./k8s/README.md](./k8s/README.md) to install Prometheus, alertmanager, and grafana.

 # requirements
 * [Vagrant](https://vagrantup.com/)
 * [ansible](https://www.ansible.com/)
 * [Packer](https://packer.io)
-  - use it save some provision time
-* Require at least 8 GB of memory
+* at least 8 GB of memory
-* Tested in Ubuntu 18.04
+* Tested in Ubuntu 18.04 and Mac OS 10.15

 # Steps
 Need two steps two start a k8s cluster:
 * **Prepare an image for master and worker** using packer
 * Use `vagrant up` to bootstrap a k8s cluster (create VM using Vagrant and use ansible to bootstrap)

 More details below.

 # Prepare base image
 If nothing else has changed, only need to run this occasionally (the [Ubuntu bionic64 image](https://app.vagrantup.com/ubuntu/boxes/bionic64) updates roughly weekly).